 “Apple contends that the finger swipe is equivalent to a finger tap because the two gestures are interchangeable,” wrote Posner, who typically presides over appellate cases.
 “If consumers distinguish between the two, they are not interchangeable.”

 Google, based in Mountain View, California, is working to acquire Motorola Mobility for $12.5 billion.
-The company was spun off from Motorola Solutions Inc. (MSI) last year.
+The company was spun off from Motorola Solutions Inc. (MSI:US) last year.
 Google acquired YouTube in 2006.

 Posner limited the scope of his ruling for Motorola Mobility on Apple’s claim of patent infringement with respect to an Amazon.com Inc. application that allows readers to access electronic books without using Amazon’s Kindle device.